neil314159/portfolio-project-2/README.md

 * Home Screen

 ### Features to implement in the future
 * Currently the logic used by the computer player is quite simple.
-The game of Connect 4 has been solved mathematicallly, so it would be possible to add a file of all possible game permutations and select the best repsonse to make as a player.
+It is possible to calculate multiple moves ahead and choose the best option statistically, but this is quite taxing on the browser when done through CSS and Javascript.
+A different software framework may be required for handling these operations.
-* Adding some sound effects and animations to the game would increase the level of interactivity and user engagement.
+* Adding some sound effects and animations to the game would increase the level of interactivity.
+* An online multiplayer option could be added to increase user engagement.
+This would require managing user accounts and networking protocols.

 ## Wireframes